Shortcuts

 Unless you are a keen hiker, most excursions in the area depart in Kangerlussuaq via some sort of road transportation.
 It is also possible to arrange your own private transportation in Kangerlussuaq through Arctic Ice Tours, Albatros Arctic Circle and Kang Mini Tours.

-For most people, the undisputed highlight of a stopover in Kangerlussuaq is a visit to the Greenland Ice Sheet at Point 660.
 The feeling of nature’s raw power and the realisation of how small and vulnerable we are leaves an indelible impression as you stand on the very western edge of this vast expanse of ice.
-You can even channel the spirit of the great Arctic Explorers, leave creature comforts behind, and camp for one or more nights in the frozen desert of the ice sheet itself.
+You can even channel the spirit of the great Arctic explorers, leave creature comforts behind, and camp for one or more nights in the frozen desert of the ice sheet itself.

 Those with more time usually combine this excursion with a visit to where the inland ice spills down from its high plateau at the Russell Glacier.
 If you are patient, you are often rewarded with chunks of ice calving off the face of this 60m high wall of jagged ice to fall into the river rapids below.